MithilShah/edtech-demo-store/src/videos/README.md

 To create and use IVS channels hosted in your own account, the option 'Use default IVS streams' should be set to 'No' when deploying CloudFormation.
 In this case, one IVS channel will be created for each '.mkv' video found in the `videos/` path of the staging S3 bucket.
 These videos should be uploaded by running the provided staging script - any videos in the local `videos/` directory will be uploaded.

 **IMPORTANT:** Amazon IVS is currently only supported in the N. Virginia (us-east-1), Oregon (us-west-2), and Ireland (eu-west-1) regions.
-Therefore, to deploy the Retail Demo Store in a region that does not support IVS, be sure to select to use the Default IVS Streams CloudFormation template parameter.
+Therefore, to deploy the Edtech Demo in a region that does not support IVS, be sure to select to use the Default IVS Streams CloudFormation template parameter.

 ## Custom Videos & Metadata
 To enable full UI integration with custom videos, metadata must be embedded into the .mkv file.